Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Attacks and Defences in Various Levels of Distributed Learning

 \subsubsection{Threat Models}

 For the result sharing models, malicious participants may exist and provide false advice or results to hinder the learning performance of other participants or the global model.
-In addition, curious participants can inference some private information from the shared results.
+In addition, curious participants can infer some confidential information from the shared results.